Mecademic/mecademicpy/README.md

 robot.MoveJoints(0, -60, 60, 0, 0, 0)
 ```

 When done with the robot, the user should always deactivate and disconnect.
+Note that deactivating before the motion is complete will cause the motion to immediately stop.
+The user can wait for motions to complete using the [checkpoint system](#checkpoints).

-This can be done with the following commands:
+Deactivating and disconnecting can be done with the following commands:

 ```python
 robot.DeactivateRobot()